andreamad8/FSB/README.md

 In the ```runners``` folder, we provide a rudimental runner to run all the experiments and reproduce the results in the paper.

 ## Few-Shot Bot
-There are two modes for the FSB such as 1) controlled style generation (FSB-CG) and 2) full-model.
-Currently we support the controlled style generation model.
+There are two FSB modes: 1) controlled style generation (FSB-CG) and 2) full-model.
+Currently, we support the controlled style generation model.

 ### FSB-CG
 Check the ```FSB-CG.ipynb``` to try to interact with FSB in your local machine, or try directly in colab at
 ```
 https://colab.research.google.com/drive/15hQv1V3Cs5kQVfLOE_FZc1VCWQ3YpWVd?usp=sharing
 ```
-Remeber to select the enviroment with GPU!!
+Remember to select the environment with GPU!!